-I haven’t decided just yet but I do have another piece (waiting on a very fun makeover!) that I would really love to put here instead. :)
+I haven’t decided just yet but I do have another piece (waiting on a very fun makeover!) that I would really love to put there instead.

 Old dressers like this are great for storage though.
-I use every inch!
+I use every single inch.

 So that’s my very first “Trash to Treasure Transformation” for 2017.

 And go grab that ole junk you are hiding away in a spare bedroom and make it over too!